 Magento comes in different editions and versions, so it’s essential to take that into account.
 Some considerations:

 Version: Magento 1 vs Magento 2

 The Magento 2.0 Release Candidate (RC) was launched back in 2014, six years after Magento 1.
-Although Magento 1 is still supported and has a big user base, it will eventually be discontinued.
+It was discontinued in June 2020, meaning it’s no longer supported.

 For a list of differences between both, check this post in the official Magento forum.

-The Community Edition is available for free download and is more aimed for developers who know their way around Magento or alternatively for small businesses who want to hire a developer on their own behalf.
+The Magento Open Source Edition (formerly Community Edition) is available for free and is aimed primarily at developers who know their way around Magento.
+It can be a good solution for small businesses who want to hire a developer to work on their behalf.
 This edition of Magento is an open source solution and gives you access to community support, as well as all basic Magento functions, such as adding product categories, user groups, coupons etc.

-The Enterprise Edition is a paid, tailor made solution that provides higher performance and scale-ability for fast-growing and large businesses.
+The Commerce Edition (formerly Enterprise) is a paid, tailor made solution that provides higher performance and scale-ability for large and fast-growing businesses.
 It also gives you access to expert support as well as hundreds of extensions and features that you can use to power your store and generally give you more control over your website.

 This guide covers the Community Edition, as it can be installed manually.

 For more information: